Animal Sanctuary Travel Insurance

 Volunteer responsibilities are many; they might include helping with food preparation, feeding the animals, and maintaining enclosures.

 There are many options available if you want to work in an Animal Sanctuary or Conservation; find a list of Animal Care Projects that need your help:

 Popular Locations for Animal Sanctuaries

-If you plan to work in an Animal Sanctuary, it is important that you have the appropriate inoculations.
-Check with your Doctor or Vaccination Centre to establish what vaccinations are required for the country you are travelling to.
-As your duties will entail working with animals, it is important that you have an up to date Tetanus shot as well as the Rabies vaccination.
+If you plan to work in an Animal Sanctuary, you must have the appropriate vaccinations.
+Check with your Doctor or Vaccination Centre to establish what vaccinations are required for the country you travel to.

-If you are working with predatory animals, no matter what size or species, you should always be careful.
-Even Herbivores can be unpredictable and dangerous - they can bite, but kicking and lashing out are possible as well.
+It would be best to be careful when working with predatory Animals, regardless of size or species.
+Even Herbivores can be unpredictable and dangerous - they can bite, but kicking and lashing out is also possible.

 Pre-Existing Medical Conditions

 If you have pre-existing medical conditions and plan to work in an Animal Sanctuary whilst travelling abroad, we can provide you with a policy.